MrKaszeba19/PapajLang/README.md

-scan | Scan 1 value from an input (e.g. standard input) and add it on the top of the stack of values scannum | Scan 1 numerical value from input scanstr | Scan 1 string value from input tostring | Convert anything to string tonumber | Convert anything to number rand | Generate a random integer value within a range [0..N-1] print | Print a value being on the top of the stack println | Same as above and end the line.
+scan | Scan 1 value from an input (e.g. standard input) and add it on the top of the stack of values scannum | Scan 1 numerical value from input scanstr | Scan 1 string value from input toString | Convert anything to string toNumber | Convert anything to number rand | Generate a random integer value within a range [0..N-1] print | Print a value being on the top of the stack println | Same as above and end the line.